 Choosing to volunteer for a rescue is one of the best decisions I have ever made, but it’s not easy.
-I have always been drawn to rescue animals, even before starting my career with Furry Friends Animal Rescue.
+I have always been drawn to rescue animals, even before starting my career at a rescue.
 I have adopted animals that other people didn’t want – I always asked my Mum if I could have a dog as a child, and remember saying to her “I want to give an older dog a second chance!” instead of begging for a puppy like many kids do.
 I think I drove her mad, as I asked for a dog every single day.
 Eventually our circumstances changed and we were able to adopt a dog, although that’s for another post!

-I was lucky enough to work alongside Emma Semple, who founded Furry Friends in 1999, and I was always fascinated with the stories she would tell me.
-I still remember the day I started, nearly 10 years ago – I was at the train station and Emma called me, asking if I could foster a litter of hamsters.
+I still remember the day I started volunteering, nearly 10 years ago – I was at the train station when the rescue phoned me, asking if I could foster a litter of hamsters.
 I instantly said yes, and it has grown from there.
 I stuck with rodents to begin with, then expanded and took in rabbits (I still lived with my parents at the time, and luckily my mum was very supportive of my dreams), slowly filling the garden with hutches.
 After this, I opened my doors to dogs, and cats!

 I didn’t swamp myself with animals, but the amount I took on did grow.
 It’s so easy to become overwhelmed with animals, especially when you know you are what stands between their life and death, however, I am only one person, and for me to take on more than what I could cope with would mean the animals would suffer, something I am not prepared to see happen.